 Security mode procedure in the NextGen consists of NAS security mode procedure, AS security mode procedure and UP security mode procedure.
-The reason for introduction of UP security procedure is to handle user plane security between UE and UPF.
+The reason for the introduction of UP security procedure is to handle user plane security between UE and UPF.

 This solution makes following assumptions: